Chalfont & Latimer station

-Chalfont & Latimer is a London Underground and National Rail station in Travelcard Zone 8 (previously zone C) on the Metropolitan line, in Buckinghamshire.
+Chalfont & Latimer is a London Underground and National Rail station in London fare zone 8 (previously zone C) on the Metropolitan line, in Buckinghamshire.

 It also serves the Chiltern Railways line to Aylesbury.
 Chalfont & Latimer station is located just before the junction for trains to Chesham.

 The station serves Chalfont St Giles, Chalfont St Peter, Little Chalfont and Latimer.
 It is located in Little Chalfont.
 It opened as "Chalfont Road" on 8 July 1889 but changed to the present name from 1 November 1915.
 The station is a good location to alight from to explore the Chess Valley.

 History

 Chalfont & Latimer station was formerly served by steam–hauled Metropolitan line trains with a changeover to an electric locomotive at Rickmansworth.
 The electrification north of Rickmansworth to Amersham and Chesham was completed in 1960, with steam trains being finally withdrawn in 1961.
 British Railways took over the operation of the service north of Amersham at the same time, using Class 115 diesel multiple unit trains.
 The station had a goods yard, which closed on 14 November 1966.